 Lectures: notes and transcripts help greatly and she poses a question for online instructors to ponder: what is the point of your lecture?

 Textbook vs no textbook: if there is no textbook used, please make sure all the resources are easy to find and are listed in one easy-to-find location as well.

-Ways to engage her online students show results of opinion polls to the whole class; how class performance curves so students know where they stand in the class as compared to others anonymously.
+Engage her online students by showing results of opinion polls to the whole class and showing how class performance curves so students know where they stand in the class as compared to their fellow classmates anonymously.

-Estimated weekly reading time and estimated completion time for each assignment helps students budget/plan study time efficiently.
+Estimated weekly reading time and estimated completion time for each assignment help students budget/plan study time efficiently.